Best Vitamins for People with an Ileostomy Bag

 I'm not going to jump on any meds any time soon... but, I have considered vitamins.

 I can tell when I am low...
 I crave milk and I can tell when my iron is down I crave salty and sour and ice.
-Other times I crave orange juice or other juices and I figure that is my Vitamin C. All in all, I balance it out.
+Other times I crave orange juice or other juices and I figure that is my Vitamin C. all in all I balance it out.

 cancerfree

 You need to have your Dr. run blood work, everyone is different.
-I have to take powder calcium, B-12, potassium and 200 to 300 mg of elemental iron a day or almost every muscle in my body seizes up and I get horrible "restless leg syndrome" in my arms and shoulders which does not dissipate till I get my iron level up some and before my oncologist put me on the Palafer iron pills, I thought I was just really tired but actually was almost passing out from lack of oxygen in the blood.
-I also take a liquid mineral complex which is absorbed more easily than a lot of the pills are.
-Some pills don't even break down before they are excreted.
+I have to take powder calcium, b-12, potassium and 200 to 300 mg of elemental iron a day or almost every muscle in my body seizes up and I get horrible "restless leg syndrome" in my arms and shoulders which does not dissipate till I get my iron level up some and before my oncologist put me on the Palafer iron pills, I thought I was just really tired

-I was getting iron shots but the last batch (two years ago) pooled in the muscle tissue instead of being absorbed the way they should have been (probably from too many morphine shots in that area while in hospital) and the bruises are still healing after two 22 months.
+I was getting iron shots but the last batch (two years ago) pooled in the muscle tissue instead of being absorbed the way they should have been (probably from too many morphine shots in that area while in hospital) and the bruises are still healling after two 22 months.

 I've lost my colon and the last two or three feet of my small intestine.
 Different vitamins and minerals are absorbed in different parts of the digestive tract.
-Let your Dr. do the tests.
+Let you Dr. do the tests.
 Try to eat a balanced diet (which is next to impossible with an ileostomy) and if you don't feel sick, sore or run down then don't worry about it too much.